-for the course management.

-ENERGY DESIGN OF BUILDINGS

-Course code 251

-URL http://eclass.uowm.gr/courses/MECH227/

-Recommended Prerequisites Heating, Ventilation and Air-Conditioning

-Course content Objectives & Content of Energy Design of Buildings.
+Course code 251 URL http://eclass.uowm.gr/courses/MECH227/ Recommended Prerequisites Heating, Ventilation and Air-Conditioning Course content Objectives & Content of Energy Design of Buildings.
 Building uses.
 Building comfort requirements: Thermal comfort, ventilation, visual, acoustic comfort.
 Estimation of heating & cooling loads.
 System Design.
 Bioclimatic design of buildings.
 Passive solar systems for heating and cooling.
 Natural and forced ventilation of buildings.
 Conventional energy systems.
 Solar thermal systems.
 Solar air conditioning systems.
 RES systems in the building.
 Energy performance analysis of building: Energy load modeling, monthly semi-stationary method, system modeling, energy consumption calculation.
 Application into optimum building design.

-Expected learning outcomes and competences to be acquired: The course presents the basic design principles for achieving the lowest possible energy consumption in buildings.
-The course presents the basic design principles for achieving the smallest possible energy consumption in buildings.
-After successful completion of the course, the students will have: Understood the difference between designing a building facility and assessing its behavior and profitability Understood the impact of the environment and the comfort requirements on the energy design of buildings

-Understood the objectives of energy planning at a technical, environmental and economical level.
+Expected learning The course presents the basic design principles for achieving outcomes and the lowest possible energy consumption in buildings. competences to be acquired: The course presents the basic design principles for achieving the smallest possible energy consumption in buildings.
+After successful completion of the course, the students will have: Understood the difference between designing a building facility and assessing its behavior and profitability Understood the impact of the environment and the comfort requirements on the energy design of buildings Understood the objectives of energy planning at a technical, environmental and economical level.
 Acquired knowledge of the passive and active systems that can be applied in a building in the direction of energy saving and maximum exploitation of RES systems.
 Gained the ability to compose existing methods, tools and technologies in the direction of optimal design.
-Gained the ability to apply the acquired knowledge to an Energy Planning problem, according to the low / near zero energy design project (of their own choice) assigned to them.
+Gained the ability to apply the acquired knowledge to an Energy Planning problem, according to the low / near zero energy design project (of their own choice)

+assigned to them.